ConsensusResearch/articles-papers/articles/article2.md

         where eta = timestamp - blockTimestamp prevBlock target = effBalance*(baseTarget prevBlock)*eta

-Again, if a result of function call is true, a generator is going to form a block and push it to the network.
+Again, if a result of the function call is true, a generator is going to form a block and push it to the network.
 Other nodes can check whether block is generated properly by calling the same function.